samliumay/tactical_planing_system/README.md

 This project was born from a specific need: **Optimizing an ADHD mind that thrives on complexity rather than simplicity.**

-While traditional advice suggests minimizing planning for ADHD, PF-D takes the opposite approach: **Hyper-Systematization.** The goal is to externalize memory and logic into a reliable system.
+While traditional advice suggests minimizing planning for ADHD, TPF takes the opposite approach: **Hyper-Systematization.** The goal is to externalize memory and logic into a reliable system.

 ### Key Objectives:
 1.  **Analytical Decision Making:** Removing emotional bias from daily choices by relying on a strict algorithmic base.